The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 * You are holding onto a lot of resources all the time.
 This makes an untimely death a bigger hit on your DPS than just using your resources as needed.
 * Overcapping is a real monster that you have to worry about.

-Ultimately, we aren’t sure what will be better for content until we have the content, but Dead Zoning could definitely be a tactic we use in optimization.
+Ultimately, we are not sure what will be better for content until we have the content, but Dead Zoning could definitely be a tactic we use in optimization.
 Due to its high risk factor though, we recommend not doing it during prog, as a death could lead to a lot more potency lost.

 - - -

 # Graduate Studies: Assigning Value to Resource

-This section will provide some insight on how we are valuing the Shroud and Soul Gauges.
-This will get a bit technical, but will also make several assumptions.
-The only way that we can effectively view these gauges is in a vacuum where we assume every 10 Gauge will be spent.
+This section will provide some insight into how we are valuing the Shroud and Soul Gauges.
+This will get a bit technical and will also make several assumptions.
+The only way we can effectively view these gauges is in a vacuum where we assume every 10 Gauge will be spent.

 - - -

 ## Assigning Values to Soul and Shroud

-Because both Soul and Shroud have GCD values tied to their resource usage, we need to establish what GCDs they are effectively “replacing”.
+Because both Soul and Shroud have GCD values tied to their resource usage, we need to establish what GCDs they are effectively “replacing.”
 The safest assumption will be our combo GCDs, so we need to establish an average there, which is 407 potency.

 Special thanks to June over on The Balance discord for coming up with a better way to solve this equation:

 For all of these equations Soul = X, Shroud = Y

 Shroud is 3420 potency over the course of 8.5 seconds.
 In order to best represent the GCD gain loss over the period of Enshroud, we need to examine how many GCDs we could have used within that Shroud window, which at a 2.5 GCD is 3.4.
 With the aforementioned assumption that a GCD is 407 potency, plus the value of Soul, we get the following equation for the value of 50 Shroud:

 50Y = 3420 - 3.4(407 + 10x)